-The Company purchases faux fur products from a privately-held fashion accessories company (the "Fashion Company").
-Mr. Maurice Marciano, Mr. Paul Marciano and Mr. Alberini own on a combined basis 20% of the outstanding common equity interests in the Fashion Company (with the Marcianos jointly owning 16% and Mr. Alberini owning 4%).
-The total payments made by the Company to the Fashion Company were approximately \$6.8 million, \$4.5 million and \$2.8 million during fiscal 2023, fiscal 2022 and fiscal 2021, respectively.
-The Company believes that the price paid by the Company for the Fashion Company's products and the terms of the transactions between the Company and the Fashion Company have not been affected by this passive investment of Messrs.
-Marcianos and Mr. Alberini in the Fashion Company.
+We purchase faux fur products from a privately-held fashion accessories company (the "Fashion Company").
+The Marciano Entities have a 16% ownership interest in the Fashion Company, with each of Mr. Maurice Marciano and Mr. Paul Marciano having an 8% ownership interest.
+In addition, Carlos Alberini, our Chief Executive Officer, has a 4% ownership interest in the Fashion Company.
+The total payments made by us to the Fashion Company were approximately \$3.1 million during fiscal 2025.
+Based on their respective ownership interests in the Fashion Company, the approximate dollar value of the amount of each individual's interest in these transactions for fiscal 2025 were approximately (i) for each of Mr. Maurice Marciano and Mr. Paul Marciano, \$0.2 million, and (ii) for Mr. Alberini, \$0.1 million.
+We believe that the price paid by us for the Fashion Company's products and the terms of the transactions between us and the Fashion Company have not been affected by this passive investment of Messrs.
+Marciano and Mr. Alberini in the Fashion Company.